Blog

 • Proof of lawful funds (bank statements, source-of-funds trail, sale contracts, dividends, etc.)

-• A policy certificate for private health insurance that covers Greece.
+• A certificate for private health insurance covering Greece is also required.

 • Greek Tax ID (AFM) confirmation